theupdateframework/taps/tap8.md

 Alice's computer with the key material got stolen, but the disk was encrypted.
 To be safe, she decides to get her key from her backup and roll over her key to a fresh one.
-To do that, she creates a file `foo.rotate.ID`.
+To do that, she creates a file `foo.rotate.ID.PREV`.
 This file contains her new key, a threshold of 1, and signed with her old key.
 She signs her targets file with the new key, and uploads both the rotate file and the freshly signed targets file to the repository.

-The filename suffix, refered as `ID` above and below, is the hex representation of the SHA256 hash of the concatenation (using "." as separator) of the KEYIDs (in ascending lexical order), and the old threshold value, encoded decimal as ASCII (0x31 for 1, 0x32 for 2, 0x31 0x30 for 10).
+The first filename suffix, refered as `ID` above and below, is the hex representation of the SHA256 hash of the concatenation (using "." as separator) of the KEYIDs (in ascending lexical order), and the old threshold value, encoded decimal as ASCII (0x31 for 1, 0x32 for 2, 0x31 0x30 for 10).

+The second suffix, refered to as 'PREV' is a SHA256 hash of the previous rotate file, or of null if there is no previous rotate file.
+This prevents rotation cycles.

 ## Client workflow

-A client who wants to install foo now fetches Alice's targets file, and during verification looks for a file named `foo.rotate.ID`, ID is explained above using Alice's old keyid.
+A client who wants to install foo now fetches Alice's targets file, and during verification looks for a file named `foo.rotate.ID.PREV`, ID and PREV are explained above using Alice's old keyid.
 The client sees the file, fetches it and verifies this rotate file using the public key from the delegation.
 The client then looks for a rotate file with the new keyid, repeating until there is no matching rotate file to ensure up to date key information.
 This establishes trust in Alice's new key, and the client can now verify the signature of Alice's targets file using the new key.
-If key data is missing or there is a cycle in the rotations the targets file is invalid.
+If key data is missing or there is a rotation to null the targets file is invalid.

 ## Timestamp and snapshot rotation

 Timestamp and snapshot key rotation.
-These keys can rotate as well, leading to ROLE.rotate.ID files, where ID is as described above.
+These keys can rotate as well, leading to ROLE.rotate.ID.PREV files, where ID and PREV are as described above.
 The value of T is the ASCII encoded old threshold value.
 Each file is signed by a quorum of old keys, and contains the new keys.
 A client can fetch the actual data, timestamp, and verify it.
-During verification, the client needs to fetch the ROLE.rotate.ID file where ID is as described above using the timestamp keyid, either from the root file or locally cached.
+During verification, the client needs to fetch the ROLE.rotate.ID.PREV file where ID is as described above using the timestamp keyid, either from the root file or locally cached and PREV is as described using the previous timestamp rotate file or null.
 If the timestamp key is renewed by the root, all timestamp.rotate files can be safely removed from the repository.